DavidAmesPup/OptionalTypes/README.md

 # OptionalTypes
-Optional&lt;T> type &amp; Model Binder for DotNet Core which allows you to tell the difference between Null &amp; Not Supplied.
+An Optional&lt;T> type &amp; for DotNet that allows you to tell the difference between Null &amp; 'Not Supplied'.

+This makes it easer to produce backwards compatible APIs.

 ### Why?
 When building APIs, it's often useful to be able to distinguish between null (no value entered by the user) and not supplied.

-Unfortunately, the standard DotNet model/ModelBinder patterns make this very difficult to achieve.
+Unfortunately, the standard DotNet model patterns make this very difficult to achieve.

 #### Example
-Consider a simple contact managemen API that accepts the following JSON packet.
+Consider a simple contact management API that accepts the following JSON packet.
 ```javascript
 {
     "firstName" : "Bob",